PATRICIA WEXLER M.D. DERMATOLOGY UNIVERSAL ANTI-AGING MOISTURIZER WITH SUNSCREEN BROAD SPECTRUM SPF 28 COSMETIC INFORMATION

 18443

-While most chemicals in cosmetic products present minimal or zero risk, several have been associated to serious health issues, including cancer, and neurological harm.
-Chemicals in cosmetics can enter a person's body through ingestion, inhalation, and internal use, and cause similar risks as food chemicals, per this site.
+Although many chemicals in beauty products and cosmetics pose little or no threat, dozens are linked to significant health problems, including cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics gain entry to a person's body through the skin and inhalation, and cause the same dangers as food chemicals, per this site.

-Chemicals and contaminants linked to cancer are found in food, water, and lots of other everyday items.
-But, no classification of consumer items is susceptible to less government inspection than cosmetics and other personal products, including Patricia Wexler M.D.
+Chemicals and contaminants linked to cancer are found in food, water, and many other common goods.
+But, no classification of consumer goods is susceptible to less government oversight than cosmetics and other personal care products, including Patricia Wexler M.D.
 Dermatology Universal Anti-Aging Moisturizer with Sunscreen Broad Spectrum SPF 28.
-While most of the chemicals in cosmetics in all likelihood pose minimal risk, being exposed to some is linked to critical health issues, including cancer.
+Although many of the contaminants and chemicals in cosmetics and personal care products likely present little risk, subjection to some is linked to significant health problems, including cancer.